sims-smis/WebCraft-AI/README.md

-# WebsiteMaker
+# WebCraft AI

-This is a website that make other websites.
+This is website make other websites.